MST47/Tensorflow-Projects/README.md

 The algorithms we will focus on include:

-i.
-Linear Regression  <br />
+**i.
+Linear Regression:** Understand and implement linear regression for predicting continuous variables.   <br />
-ii.
-Classification      <br />
-iii.
-Clustering   <br />
+**ii.
+Classification:** Build classifiers for categorizing data into distinct classes.      <br />
+**iii.
+Clustering:** Use clustering techniques to group similar data points.   <br />
-iv.
-Hidden Markov Models  <br />
+**iv.
+Hidden Markov Models:** Explore temporal or sequential data using Hidden Markov Models (HMMs).  <br />

 It is worth noting that many tools within TensorFlow could be used to solve the problems we will see below.
-I have chosen the tools that I belive give the most variety and are easiest to use.
+I have chosen the tools that I believe give the most variety and are easiest to use.

-### Features
-**Automated Scripts**: Easily automate the use of multiple NLP models. <br />